gjstirling/GitHub-App/README.md

 ## Setup

-To use this application you will need node v18.0.0 installed.
+To use this application you will need node v18.0.0 and react v18.1.0 installed.

 ## Usage